Revitalization in Rainbow Schools

 The school also features a new library with new technology, updated science lab, an agricultural classroom and refreshed washrooms, including a universal washroom.e centrepiece of the renovation is the multi-purpose cultural room in the heart of the building.
 A Three Fires Indigenous student space offers a central open area for ceremonies, smudging, drumming, storytelling, and teaching – all with a view through the main lobby to the main entrance and the central courtyard with benches, picnic tables, plants, trees and the sky above.

 September 2019 – Rainbow District School Board has updated the implementation dates for projects and program changes affecting schools in New Sudbury and Valley North.

-Once the project is complete, Chelmsford Public School will be consolidated into the Chelmsford Valley District Composite School building as of September 1, 2020.
+Chelmsford Public School has been consolidated into the Chelmsford Valley District Composite School building as of September 1, 2020.
 The school is also home to Grade 7 and 8 students from Larchwood Public School, which is now a JK to Grade 6 school.

 The French Immersion program at Levack Public School will continue until the Chelmsford Valley District Composite School retrofit is complete.
 At that time, the French Immersion program at Levack Public School will be transferred to Chelmsford Valley District Composite School.

 Levack Public School will then become a JK to Grade 8 school offering the English Program only.
 The school will also be right-sized to reduce surplus space for September 1, 2020, subject to Ministry of Education approval to proceed.